 Got questions about whether your situation is a valid or invalid California common law marriage?

 Nonmarital cohabitation does not mean the elimination of rights pursuant to California law regarding common law marriages.
 At the same time, a person facing such claims who has taken the position that there is no valid marriage and intends to advocate the Court cannot rule in favor of a common law marriage in the California case, must be vigilant in his or her defense of the issues.
 The experience of a family law attorney is important here, to assess your case’s specific facts before you plan out what position you can take in the case and your chances of success.
+At this time, our law firm is not taking on any cases that involve issues of common law marriage.
+When that changes, we will make an announcement about it.

 We hope you enjoyed this article about our State’s common law marriage rules and regulations.
 Check back with us often for additional important and interesting articles.
 California divorce and family law cases is all we do.